Archived Webinar Training

 January 12, 2011

-A 90-minute web-based seminar for clinicians and others who provide services to TB patients or persons at risk for TB with significant alcohol and/or tobacco use.
+A 90-minute webinar that was created for clinicians and others who provide services to TB patients or persons at risk for TB with significant alcohol and/or tobacco use.

 |Global TB: What U.S.-Based Providers Need to Know